NuGet/NuGet.Client/docs/workflow.md

 #### Pull Request Etiquette and Best Practices

-- If you disagree with the overall approach of the PR, comment on the general PR rather than individual lines of code.
 - Leaving [suggested changes](https://docs.github.com/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request) is welcomed, but please never commit them for a PR you did not create.
 - Make sure your intent is clear.
 Is your comment about just trying to understand the code?
 Use softer language, such as "I'm curious ...".
 Do you have a knowledge that the change could introduce a regression?
 Make your comment emphasize that!
 - For comments that are just optional suggestions or are explicitly non-blocking, prefix them with "nit: " or "non-blocking: ".